wbing-xu/usa-cemetery-data/README.md

 - Ensure you are running with internet access (PeopleLegacy and Wikipedia are both required).
 - Try the smoke-test command above to verify progress logging.
 - Some requests may take up to 30 seconds because of the HTTP timeout; allow the crawl to finish or adjust the `--delay` flag if you need faster runs.
 Automatic retries with backoff are enabled for transient errors (429/5xx).
 When Wikipedia or PeopleLegacy pages fail to load, the error is logged and the crawler continues to the next cemetery instead of stopping the run.
-- If PeopleLegacy returns “Too Many Requests” (429) messages, re-run with a higher `--peoplelegacy-delay` (default is 1 second) so the scraper sleeps between PeopleLegacy page fetches.
+- If PeopleLegacy returns “Too Many Requests” (429) messages, re-run with a higher `--peoplelegacy-delay` (default is 0.5 seconds with added jitter) so the scraper sleeps between PeopleLegacy page fetches.
 The crawler will also honor `Retry-After` headers and back off before retrying.
+Pairing small delays with jitter helps avoid anti-scraping throttles while still keeping the run fast.
 - If you interrupt the crawl (Ctrl+C), the script will still export whatever was collected to both the Excel file and the checkpoint CSV.
 Re-run with the same `--checkpoint` path to continue where you left off.

 ## Cleaning an existing checkpoint